 Low light – indoor 1: the craft is able to control its position (x,y,z) in low light environment, as low as to 15 lux without the aid of controllable visual light and with the aid of controllable visual light for lower illuminance, indoor.

-Low light – indoor 2: the user is able to navigate with FPV visibility in low light environment with the aid of controllable visual light, indoor, outdoor in GPS denied environment and outdoor with GPS.
+Low light – indoor 2: the user is able to navigate with First Person View (FPV) visibility in low light environment with the aid of controllable visual light, indoor, outdoor in GPS denied environment and outdoor with GPS.

 Indoor-outdoor transition: the craft is able to navigate stable in the transition between GPS and GPS denied environment (e.g. indoor)